-Virtual Reality vs. Augmented Reality.
 This one is perhaps the easiest to define.
 VR implies immersing the user into a completely fabricated world.
-The user perceives visual and audio stimuli that is almost entirely virtual--that is, fabricated--and generally does not represent the real world in which the user is immediately present.
+The user perceives visual and audio stimuli that is almost entirely virtual (that is, fabricated) These stimuli generally do not represent the real world in which the user is immediately present.
 Think of movies like Avatar and Ready Player One, as well as products like Oculus Prime.
 AR implies taking visual or aural information from the real world, and sprinkling digital information within or over the base information streams.
 Think of the first-person view of the T1000 series in Terminator or the alien’s infrared, computer-enhanced perspective in Predator.
 Products representative of this category would include Google Glass, as well as products from companies such as Vuzix and RealWare.
 Some apps also qualify as AR.
 Classic examples would include Pokemon Go, IKEA Place, and Google Translate.

-“Name It and Claim It” Mixed Reality.
-This category has primarily been defined and promoted by Microsoft to describe the experience for their Hololens.
-While properly in the larger AR genus, Mixed Reality distinguishes itself as a more complete experience than is possible with smart devices.
-The design ofHololens allows it to project information anywhere within the user’s field-of-view, rather than the tiny window through which a user peers when using a smartphone or tablet.
+Microsoft has primarily defined and promoted this category to describe the experience for their Hololens.
+Mixed Reality distinguishes itself as a more complete AR experience than is possible with smart devices.
+The design of Hololens allows it to project information anywhere within the user’s field-of-view.
+This is much larger than the comparably tiny window of a smartphone or tablet.

 We often use these categories to describe Help Lightning.
 Merged Reality generally refers to integrating the field of view of two different people, who may be separated by large distances.
-For example, using a merged reality system like Help Lightning, an observing surgeon in Mumbai could insert her hands or tools into the view of another surgeon, who is present in the operating room in London.
-The surgeon in Mumbai may say: “here, let me show you how to perform this procedure," and then do so, directly in the field of view of the London surgeon.
-Or, as we like to say around here: “merged reality is the next best thing to teleportation from StarTrek."
+For example, an observing surgeon in Mumbai could insert her hands or tools into the view of another surgeon in London.
+The surgeon in Mumbai may say: “here, let me show you how to perform this procedure.”
+And they can, directly in the field of view of the London surgeon.
+Or, as we like to say around here: “merged reality is the next best thing to teleportation from Star Trek.”

 Poor Ishmael risked life and limb to discover the taxonomy of Cetacea.
-How much easier would it have been for him had he access to Help Lighting!
-He might have assisted his comrades on the Pequot from the comfort of a warm inn in NewBedford over a pint and a steaming bowl of chowder.
+With Help Lightning, it would have been a cake walk for him!
+He might have assisted his comrades on the Pequot from the comfort of a warm inn in New Bedford over a pint and a steaming bowl of chowder.

-Written by Neal Evans, CTO, Help Lightning ~ To experience Merged reality first-hand, visit Help Lightning and request a demonstration.
+To experience Merged reality first-hand, visit Help Lightning and request a free demonstration.